LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 Within the research domain, various implementations have emerged.
 An exemplar instance is the work by O'Reilly, Teeuwisse, and Webb, who introduced a groundbreaking "three-dimensional (+mri) in a homogeneous *27cm* diameter Bore Halbach Array magnet" [@OReilly2019-rn] in 2019.This innovative setup is subsequently employed in 2020 to acquire in vivo MR images, showcasing the practical applications of their pioneering research [@OReilly2021-ep].
 In 2023, de Vos, Remis and Webb published a summary of the design of a point-of-care Halbach array low-field (+mri) system [@De_Vos2023-pb].

 Within the research domain, various implementations came up.
 An exemplar instance is the work by O'Reilly, Teeuwisse, and Webb, who introduced a groundbreaking "three-dimensional (+mri) in a homogeneous 27cm diameter Bore Halbach Array magnet" [@OReilly2019-rn] in 2019.
 This innovative setup is subsequently employed in 2020 to acquire in vivo MR images, showcasing the practical applications of their pioneering research [@OReilly2021-ep].
-In 2023, de Vos, Remis and Webb published a summary of the design of an point-of-care halbach array low-field (+mri) system [@De_Vos2023-pb].
+In 2023, de Vos, Remis and Webb published a summary of the design of an point-of-care Halbach array low-field (+mri) system [@De_Vos2023-pb].

 The Halbach magnet incorporated in this system boasts a *27cm* diameter, a *B0* field strength of 50.4mT, and an impressive homogeneity of 2400(+ppm) over a *20cm* diameter using smaller magnets ($12 x 12 x 12 mm^3$).
 This exceptional homogeneity enables the utilization of coil-based gradients for spatial encoding, significantly enhancing the flexibility of image acquisition.